The GGR Evaluation Framework

 Cutting corners on carbon is not an option.
 Credible carbon dioxide removal (CDR) projects are critical to balancing residual greenhouse gas emissions.*

-Home > GGR evaluation
+Home > The GGR Evaluation Framework

 This page is in beta draft.

-Holistic appraisal for sustainable, robust and credible removals
+Holistic appraisal for sustainable robust and credible removals

 Our evaluation criteria is…